 C5 - MULTI-DWELLING HOUSING OR SENIORS HOUSING To be counted as part of the total landscaping coverage the landscape area must be at least 1.5m wide and 3m long.
-Assessment sessment The site comprises 30% landscaping, which is made up of areas measuring at least 1.5m wide and 3m long.
+Assessment The site comprises 30% landscaping, which is made up of areas measuring at least 1.5m wide and 3m long.
 Control C5.3 - Landscaping qualities Landscaping is in accordance with the following: Landscaping works incorporate adequate screening from the street and adjacent neighbours; Corner lots provide landscaping to both street frontages; Front boundary structures (e.g. fencing and retaining walls) provide visual relief with the use of landscape planting; Structural soil and/or structural cells should be used to reduce competition between specimen trees and infrastructure; Street trees are to be within the footpath, verge, or in the parking and be consistent with the Port Stephens Council tree technical specification.
-The part of the detection of the parking and be consistent with the port Stephens Council tree technical specification.
 Assessment The proposed landscaping includes screen buffers where appropriate between neighbouring sites and boundary fencing.
 Structural soil/cells have been adopted for tree plantings in hardstand areas and street trees have been proposed consistent with the Port Stephens Council tree technical specification.
-C5.B - Height t To ensure To ensure To ensure rooms To ensure building heights reflect the hierarchy of centres and land use structure To ensure ceiling heights achieve sufficient ventilation and daylight access To ensure ceiling heights increase the sense of space and provides for well-proportioned rooms To ensure ceiling heights contribute to the flexibility of building use over the life of the Control C5.4 - Building height Maximum height limit of 8m or a merit-based approach is taken where no height limit is specified under the Local Environment Plan clause 4.3.
+C5.B - Heigh Objectives To ensure building height is appropriate for the context and character of the area To ensure building heights reflect the hierarchy of centres and land use structure To ensure ceiling heights achieve sufficient ventilation and daylight access To ensure ceiling heights increase the sense of space and provides for well-proportioned rooms To ensure ceiling heights contribute to the flexibility of building use over the life of the building Control C5.4 - Building height Maximum height limit of 8m or a merit-based approach is taken where no height limit is specified under the Local Environment Plan clause 4.3.
 Assessment The proposal has a maximum height limit of 7.84m which is below the 8m LEP and DCP height limit.
 Control C5.5 - Floor to ceiling height Minimum floor to ceiling heights of 2.4m.
-Assessment C5.C - Setbacks Objectives • To ensure development provides continuity and consistency to the public domain • To ensure adequate space between buildings to enable effective landscaping
+Assessment The minimum floor to ceiling heights proposed are 2.7m.
+C5.C - Setba Objectives To ensure development provides continuity and consistency to the public domain To ensure addresses between buildings to enable effective landscaping.